 In this detailed tutorial, you will explore every option within the 3-D Options gamut so that you can end up with results similar to what you see in Figure 1, below.

 Figure 1: 3-D Options give you many choices

-To see a sample presentation containing 3-D Options in PowerPoint 2013, scroll down to the bottom of this page.
+To see a sample presentation containing 3-D Options in PowerPoint, scroll down to the bottom of this page.

 Figure 2: Drawing Tools Format tab of the Ribbon

-- This brings up the Shape Effects drop-down gallery as you can see in Figure 3.
+- This brings up the Shape Effects drop-down gallery as you can see in Figure 3, below.

 - There are two ways to access 3-D Format options from here:

-- Choose the Preset option, and then choose the 3-D Options from the sub-gallery as shown highlighted in red within Figure 3.
+- Firstly, you can choose the Preset option, and then choose the 3-D Options from the sub-gallery as shown highlighted in red within Figure 3.